-Most recently, James was part of a design and implementation team that created a comprehensive organizational assessment process for tribal communities that identifies strengths and weaknesses in governmental and economic operations.
+Most recently, he was part of a design and implementation team that created a comprehensive organizational assessment process for tribal communities that identifies strengths and weaknesses in governmental and economic operations.

-James was part of a departmental team at HUD charged with liaison for implementation of the Program Evaluation rating Tool (PERT) used by OMB for performance evaluation of federal programs.
+He was part of a departmental team at HUD charged with liaison for implementation of the Program Evaluation rating Tool (PERT) used by OMB for performance evaluation of federal programs.
 He trained HUD staff on development and monitoring of performance measures for Native American programs.
 James was also part of the HUD departmental team charged with development of a business reference model for IT operations within the department.
-Prior to joining HUD James worked as a consultant to HUD and American Indian and Alaska Native tribes on strategic planning, self-governance, and community and economic development.
+Prior to joining HUD, Dr. Floyd worked as a consultant to HUD and American Indian and Alaska Native tribes on strategic planning, self-governance, and community and economic development.

-Mr. Friel conducts training sessions for the Falmouth Institute in basic and advanced fund accounting, indirect cost proposal development, project management, establishing internal controls, and financial management policies and procedures.
-He achieved the status of master trainer due to his outstanding achievements in workshop presentation and methodology.
+Mr. Friel achieved the status of master trainer due to his outstanding achievements in workshop presentation and methodology.
 He has consistently demonstrated an understanding and sensitivity to the issues faced by attendees in the workshops he conducts.